 How Do You Decide If the Lift and Shift Cloud Migration Strategy are Right For You?

 When you state this question, what you’re really asking is how do you decide what applications are right for cloud migration?

 The answer lies in this: Which applications currently pose a legitimate obstacle to the business?

-If an application has low business impact, high risk, sub optimal value and poor technological fit, which modernization approach is best to solve that problem?
+If an application has a low business impact, high risk, sub-optimal value, and poor technological fit, which modernization approach is best to solve that problem?
 Is it the Lift and Shift Migration Strategy, or another methodology, such as refactoring?